-Diabetic neuropathy is a type of nerve damage than can occur as a complication of diabetes.
+Diabetic neuropathy pain is a type of nerve damage that can occur as a complication of diabetes.
 The areas of your body most commonly affected by diabetic neuropathy are your feet and legs.

 - Approximately 50% of people with diabetes will develop nerve damage.
 Most of the time, symptoms do not appear until 10 to 20 years after diabetes has been diagnosed.